 - Freephone the Samaritans on 116 123 (Republic of Ireland) or 08457 909 090 (Northern Ireland)

-Disclaimer The information contained within the links on this page are provided to give you acces to additional mental health and support information.
+Disclaimer The information contained within the links on this page are provided to give you access to additional mental health and support information.
 However, the information may be from a country other than Ireland so please check with your GP or local HSE service for the Irish context as LGBT Ireland cannot accept responsibility for information/content on external sites.